This article originally appeared on VICE US.

 Jokowi appeared via hologram, posted photos of his pet goat on social media and referenced “Game of Thrones.”

-But critics point to his failure to address serious human rights issues in the country, particularly in relation to LGBT concerns, with the country recently considering criminalising homosexual sex.
+But critics point to his failure to address serious human rights issues in the country, particularly in relation to LGBT concerns, with the country recently considering criminalizing homosexual sex.

 Subianto, on the other hand, is seen as a military strongman and more closely associated with the political elite in Indonesia, having previously been married to the daughter of the former dictator Gen Suharto.
 Subianto has been accused of being complicit in the human rights abuses during Suharto’s dictatorship — allegations he denies.